OllieJones/index-wp-mysql-for-speed/readme.txt

 As you know you should still keep backups of your site: other things can cause data loss.

+= What happens to my tables and keys during a WordPress version update?

+If the plugin is activated during a WordPress version update, it prevents the update workflow from removing your high-performance keys (Version 1.4.7).

 = My site has thousands of registered users.
 My Users, Posts, and Pages panels in my dashboard are still load slowly even with this plugin.

 We have another plugin to handle lots of users, [Index WP Users For Speed](https://wordpress.org/plugins/index-wp-users-for-speed/).
 Due to the way WordPress handles users, just changing database keys is not enough to solve those performance problems.